Deep Neural Newsvendor: Theoretical Guarantees: Non-Asymptotic Excess Risk Bounds

-It is worth highlighting that the excess risk bound in Theorem \ref{thm:excess_risk} is established in a fully nonparametric setting, meaning that we do not need to know the form of $f_\rho$ a priori.
-This nonparametric framework addresses the common criticism of parametric methods, which often impose restrictive and potentially impractical assumptions on the target functions.
-Meanwhile, DNNs can still provide satisfactory solutions with explicit theoretical guarantees in this general setting.
-All we need to do is to train a DNN with sufficient data and a properly chosen network structure, following the guidelines provided in Theorem \ref{thm:excess_risk}.
-In some sense, we ``unwrap" the black box of DNNs in the data-driven newsvendor context by demonstrating that the DNN solution can be highly reliable in theory and should be considered a valuable candidate in the problem-solving toolbox, particularly in complicated situations where parametric models fail.
+{It is worth highlighting that the excess risk bound in Theorem \ref{thm:excess_risk} is established without requiring prior knowledge of the functional form of $f_\rho$ and applies to a large class of target functions.
+Nevertheless, DNNs can still provide satisfactory solutions with explicit theoretical guarantees in this general setting.
+The DNN method itself is nonparametric, meaning that we simply need to train a DNN with sufficient data and a properly chosen network structure.
+In fact, Theorem \ref{thm:excess_risk} suggests that a wide range of network configurations can achieve a designed precision, and this flexibility is also observed numerically (see Section \ref{sec:simulation_implementation}).
+In some sense, we ``unwrap" the black box of DNNs in the data-driven newsvendor context by demonstrating that the DNN solution can be reliable in theory and should be considered a valuable candidate in the problem-solving toolbox, particularly for complex scenarios where parametric methods fall short.}